 Can I Get An Online CPR Certification?

-I do not recommend that people get an online CPR/ AED certification if this is the first time they are getting CPR/AED certified.
-That is because there are benefits to doing the hands-on class that will help people if they ever have to do CPR on someone.
+I do not recommend that people get an online CPR/ AED certification if this is the first time you are getting CPR/AED certified.
+That is because there are benefits to doing the hands-on class that will help you if you ever have to do CPR on someone.

 Are Online CPR/AED Certs Legitimate?

 I think most companies that issue online CPR/AED certs are legitimate.
 Having taken a few of the tests myself to get a feel for them, I can tell you that the online tests can be sometimes difficult to pass.

 Don't assume because it's online, means the test is easier or it's easier to cheat on.
 When I did online CPR exams, I found them more difficult than when I took an actual class.

 That said, depending on where you might work, it's possible that some fitness centers might require you to take an actual CPR/AED class as opposed to an online version.

 How To Get Certified In CPR And AED